-Christmas 2018 will be here before you know it.
-I'm confident my list will help you find the perfect holiday gift for that special meathead in your life.
+I'm confident my list of fitness gifts will help you find the perfect holiday gift for that special meathead in your life.

 No matter if you're shopping Christmas -- or other occasions that require a gift (e.g. birthday, anniversary, graduation, Valentine's Day, Father's Day, Mother's Day, or just to treat yourself) -- you'll be able to use this bodybuilder gift list as inspiration to find the perfect present.